 Commitments for some arrangements and services cannot always be placed solely on a purchase order or ProCard without the supplement of a written contract which is signed by both parties.
 The written contract often incorporates much more detail than a simple purchase order or credit card transaction alone can provide, especially related to the operating terms and conditions and the details of the transaction itself (i.e., payments under leases, incorporation of the Americans with Disabilities Act, escrow for software source code, liability and indemnification issues, warranty statements, export controls, etc).

 The link to the University Contract Policy can be found on the Purchasing Department website.

 For purchases on the LSC campus, deliveries are made to the requestor’s desk top (department office).
 The first choice for delivery should always be directly to the requester’s location.
 Packages are also accepted at the Loyola Mailroom on both campuses.
 The mailrooms will deliver packages to the appropriate Departments or offices during their normal mail runs.
 It is very important that a contact person’s name be included in the delivery instructions given to the supplier.

-For purchases on the Maywood campus, deliveries are typically made to a receiving dock and transported to the requester via University employees.
+For purchases on the Health Sciences Campus, deliveries are typically made to a receiving dock and transported to the requester via University employees.